arunkd13/arunkd13.github.io/content/blog/apcnf.md

     I have not faced any significant crop loss due to pest attack, likely because, the yield is already low due to other reasons.
-Also, it is said that, the pests attack only weak crops and when external fertilizers, either manure or artificial, is added, weak crops crowd out the field and end up getting attacked by pests.
+Also, it is said that, the pests attack only weak crops and when external fertilizers, either manure or artificial, is added, weak crops crowd out the field over the hardy ones and later end up getting attacked by pests.
+This leads to significant crop loss compared to just letting these weak crops die early and letting the hardy crops provide a lower yield.

-    Hopefully I would be able to maintain the balance between yield and growing hardy crops which can naturally repel insects and other diseases.
+    Hopefully I would be able to find right balance between the two.

 9. **Strict NO to chemical inputs**